s7711/nc2image2/README.md

 To use the software:

-1. Name your file example.nc
+1. Name your file **example.nc**
-2. Download nc2image.py
+2. Download **nc2image.py**
 3. Run **python nc2image.py**

-You should get a file called "example.jpg", which you can view.
+You should get a file called **example.jpg**, which you can view.
 Note:

-* You will need python 3 installed
+* You will need python 3 installed.
-* You will need numpy, tqdm, re and PIL
+* You will need numpy, tqdm, re and PIL.
 * I've not made command line options, modify the python code variables:
 * **px2mm** sets the resolution.
 Default 10 means 10 pixels per mm (0.1mm resolution)
 * **tool_diameter_mm** sets the tool diameter in mm.
 Default 2.0 means a 2mm cutter.
 I have only programmed a ball cutter.
 * **material_top_height** sets the height of the top of the material.
 Tool movement above this height will not affect the image.
 Default 0 means all cuts will be negative and all positive z-value moves will not cut.
 (I've only tested 0.)
 * **step_mm** sets the step for the cutter.
 Rather than drawing lines for each gcode move, the program assumes that the cutter "jumps" in steps.
 This probably isn't the most mathematically correct technique.
-I tried drawing lines to begin with but it took about an hour whereas this takes about 10s (for example.nc).
+I tried drawing lines to begin with but it took about an hour whereas this takes about 10s to run (for example.nc).
 * **gcode_file** can be changed to match your input file, or just rename your input file.
 * **output_file** can be changed too, but you could rename the default file name instead.
-I use JPG output format and I've set the dpi correctly.
+I use JPEG output format and I've set the dpi correctly.
 If you load the file into, say, GIMP, and set GIMP to show the cursor position in mm, you can check the dimensions of your gcode.

 Here is the leaf image, turned into gcode using image2cnc.py (see https://github.com/s7711/image2cnc/tree/main), then returned to a JPEG using nc2image.py